RENOYEGON/MassachusettsGeneralHospital-MGH--/README.md

 -	Should readmissions be related to the same medical conditions or reasons as the initial admission?
 -	How are encounter entries recorded?
 Given that some admissions are logged exactly 24 hours apart, how should these be treated?
 Are these entries reset daily, or should they be considered continuous admissions?
 ### Assumptions and Caveats
-1. Data Limitations: The dataset is synthetic and may not fully reflect real-world scenarios.
-2. Timeframe: The analysis covers 2011-2022, and trends may not be applicable to future years.
+1. Timeframe: The analysis covers 2011-2022, and trends may not be applicable to future years.
-3. External Factors: External influences like policy changes or the COVID-19 pandemic may impact the data.
+2. External Factors: External influences like policy changes or the COVID-19 pandemic may impact the data.
-4. Insurance Coverage: Coverage rates are based on procedure costs and may not reflect overall encounter costs.
+3. Insurance Coverage: Coverage rates are based on procedure costs and may not reflect overall encounter costs.